Last Updated: November 25, 2020

 If possible, your refund will be issued against your original form of payment — PayPal or credit card.
 All refunds will be processed through PayPal regardless of how you paid.

 Unfortunately, tour credits are not refundable.
-We are returning funds for cancelled tours to the original method(s) of payment — and credits used to pay part of your 2020 tour balance are considered a method of payment.
+We are returning funds for canceled tours to the original method(s) of payment — and credits used to pay part of your 2020 tour balance are considered a method of payment.
 Therefore, a credit from 2019 will go back into your account with us.
-We will extend the expiration date until 2021 — meaning it can be applied to any tour departing in 2020 or 2021.
+We will extend the expiration date until 2022 — meaning it can be applied to any tour departing in 2022.

 We start the refund process once we cancel a tour departure and process refunds in order of tour departure date.
 That means the people on a tour departing closest to today’s date get processed first.